berkinpolat/task-list/README.md

 # Task List
-**A simple todo list made with vanilla JavaScript and Materialize CSS**
+**A simple todo list made with vanilla JavaScript DOM Manipulation and Materialize CSS**

 User can add a new task by giving a task name and pressing the add button.